dlindahl/2018.jsconf.us/content/call-for-speakers.md

 > Our CFP will open soon.
 Stay tuned to learn how to submit your proposal!

 Over the course of JSConf US events, we have spotlighted individuals that would otherwise never get a stage.
 We have given a platform for risky, crazy, and amazing things to flourish into even bigger, more widely-known products, ideas, and libraries.
-Many of the brightest things in JS over the last eight years have their roots deeply engrained with JSConf and this is something we take incredible pride in.
-We push ourselves each year to take riskier and riskier speakers because they define the discussion about JavaScript over the next year or years.
+Many of the brightest things in JS over the last ten years have their roots deeply engrained with JSConf and this is something we take incredible pride in.
+We push ourselves each year to take riskier and riskier speakers because they define the discussion about JavaScript over the years to come.

-Unlike other events, attendees do not come to JSConf to learn JavaScript, they come to have their minds blown about what they had never conceived JavaScript could accomplish.
+Unlike other events, attendees do not come to JSConf to learn JavaScript.
+They come to have their minds blown about what they had never conceived JavaScript could accomplish.

 > Node.js, React, PhoneGap, Cappuccino, Firefox OS, PDF.js, Three.js Editor, Appcelerator, Yahoo!
 Mojito, WaterBear, Sashimi, Gordon, Cloud9, YepNope, Fab, Google Traceur, Jed Schmidt
 > <cite>Just a handful of examples of technologies and ideas first presented at JSConf US</cite>